TrevorCD/LED-Audio-Visualizer/README.md

 Notes:
 1. The 10 ohm resistor between the positive and negative usb power must be >= 5 watts.
 This resistor is there to ensure the portable battery does not auto shutoff
 2. The USB power icon refers to item 7 in electronic components
+3. Both the USB A cable end and the Arduino need to be plugged into the portable charger

 ## Electronic components